- 2 cans (28 ounces each) diced tomatoes, undrained

 - 1 pound ground beef

 - Hot cooked spaghetti

 - Additional Parmesan cheese, optional

 - In a Dutch oven, combine the tomatoes, tomato paste, 1 cup water, onion, sugar, oregano, bay leaf and 1/2 teaspoon each of salt, garlic and pepper.
 Bring to a boil.
 Reduce heat and simmer, uncovered, for 1-1/4 hours.

 - Meanwhile, soak bread in remaining water.
 Squeeze out excess moisture.
 In a large bowl, combine the bread, eggs, Parmesan cheese, parsley and remaining salt, garlic and pepper.
 Crumble beef over mixture and mix well.
 Shape into thirty-six 1-1/2-in. meatballs.

 - Place meatballs on a rack in a shallow baking pan.
 Bake, uncovered, at 400° for 20 minutes or until no longer pink; drain.
 Transfer to spaghetti sauce.
 Simmer, uncovered, until heated through, stirring occasionally.
 Discard bay leaf.
-Serve with spaghetti with additional Parmesan if desired.
+Serve with spaghetti; if desired, top with additional Parmesan.
 Yield: 6 servings.

 Reviews for Italian Spaghetti and Meatballs

 "Meatballs were tasty.
 Sauce needed more flavor."